 He looked at her and the expression faded.
 He gave her a grin that looked slightly forced.
 “Did you know that Germudrir has a core-driven saw?
 It can cut through a tree in less than five minutes.”

 Surprised, Kanéko gaped for a moment.
-She felt excitement quickening her pulse, and she turned toward him.
+She felt excitement quickening her pulse,.
 “Really?
 Can we see it?
 Do we have time?”

 Garèo grinned.
 “Since we are at the sixth bell, I thought we would join the mill for lunch.
 That way, you can look at the core and get some food.”

 Kanéko’s hatred of Garèo faded with sudden excitement.
 “When did they get it?”

 “Three months ago.”